surftrips.co

 Frequently asked

-Coffee Bay is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Coffee Bay is a mixed bottom, punchy beachbreak peaks with fickle right-hand point, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Coffee Bay